dghoshal-lbl/madats/README.md

 MaDaTS provides an integrated data management and workflow execution framework on multi-tiered storage systems.
-Users of MaDaTS can execute a workflow by either specifying the workflow stages in a YAML description file, or use the API to manage the workflow through VDS.
+Users of MaDaTS can execute a workflow by either specifying the workflow stages in a YAML description file, or use the API to manage workflows and associated data.
 Some examples of specifying the workflow description and using the API are provided in the examples/ directory.

 The MaDaTS API provides simple data abstractions for managing workflow and data on multi-tiered storage.
 It takes a data-driven approach to executing